cisco-ce/roomos.cisco.com/doc/TechDocs/BookingsWorkspaceIntegration.md

 #### Hybrid calendar

-With a hybrid calendar configuration, when a user creates an ad hoc booking at a device the device will request the booking creation on the calendar backend.
+With a hybrid calendar configuration, when a user creates an ad hoc booking on a device, the device sends a request to create the booking on the calendar backend.
 A *Bookings.BookingRequested* xevent is sent upon creation of the request.
 This event contains the request *BookingRequestUUID*, which is used to correlate with the subsequent success or failure events for the request.
 The device will update with *Bookings.BookingCreated* upon confirmation from the calendar backend, with both the *BookingRequestUUID* for the associated request and the *MeetingId* for continued use in identifying the calendar event.
 The device will update with *Bookings.BookingFailed* with the associated *BookingRequestUUID* if the request fails.

 <img src="/doc/images/integrations/adhoc_book_at_device.png" style="width: 800px" />